 Difference Based on Payment Plans

-Cloud hosting providers charge a monthly fee.
+Cloud hosting providers are cheaper (to some extent) compared to WordPress hosting plans as they charge a monthly fee.
 As long as the website is up and running, they will keep charging that same amount of money each month until you choose to cancel your subscription or switch to another provider.

 On the other hand, WordPress Hosting has more flexibility because it usually works on a contract basis.
 The prices are based on the services offered.